mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32072B_EVAL/Examples/TSC/TSC_BasicAcquisition_Polling/readme.txt

 @par Example Description

-This example describes how to use the TSC to perform continuous acquisitions of one channel in polling mode.
+Use of the TSC to perform continuous acquisitions of one channel in Polling mode.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.